maximLeontiev/i18next-endings-postprocessor/README.md

 It built on top of native [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules).

 > Warning! `i18next` has [built-in pluralization support](https://www.i18next.com/translation-function/plurals).
 The only difference is that this postprocessor allows you to use many counters in the one string.
+It helps to safe full sentence meaning in one key.

 ### Getting started